 - Compared to a year earlier, airline fares jumped 26.5% from 25.6%.
 They soared 6.4% in February, after sliding 2.1% in January for their fourth straight decline.

 As for the headline annual figure, inflation rose 6% from a year earlier compared to 6.4% previously.
-The rate marks the smallest annual gain since September 2021.
+The rate marks the smallest annual gain since September of last year.
 For some perspective, last year’s high-water mark happened in the 12-month period ending July at 9.1%, which registered as the fastest rate of inflation since November 1981.
 Still, inflation rates have now been at or above 6% for seventeen consecutive months.

 Meanwhile, core inflation rose 5.5% over the past year against 5.6% previously.
 The core, "all items less food and energy" index is one of the benchmark inflation rates monitored by the Federal Open Market Committee (FOMC) as it guides the central bank when setting its key interest rate.
 As recently as September, the core rate at 6.6% was the highest since August 1982.
-Many economists look to the core reading as a better predictor for future inflation.
+Many economists consider the core reading as a better predictor for future inflation.

 "Inflation is proving too sticky for the Fed’s liking and, at the moment, likely weighs toward a 25-basis-point rate increase next week," Reuters quoted Sal Guatieri, a senior economist at BMO Capital Markets in Toronto.
 "But the central bank is also caught between the rock of stubborn inflation and a hard place of financial instability."